cognitedata/reveal/README.md

 `env CXXFLAGS=-std=c++14 yarn`

-For solving issue with puppeteer in `examples/` you should follow additional steps:
+There also could be an issue with puppeteer in `examples/` that is caused by it not finding a correct version of chromium for arm64.
+To solve it you should follow additional steps:

 1. Install chromium from Homebrew:
 ```